Probiotics and Prebiotics: How to Use Them to Help Manage IBS and IBD

 HC: What should you look for in a probiotic or prebiotic product for digestive health?

-As for potency, if you’ve been on a lot of medications or antibiotics, you have a severe case of IBS or IBD or you have food poisoning, more potent products are best.
+As for potency, if you’ve been on a lot of medications or antibiotics, you have a severe case of IBS or IBD, or you have food poisoning, more potent products are best.
 In those cases, I recommend products with 50 or 90 billion bacterial counts.
-And if you can’t handle a fiber supplement, you might look for one of the probiotic/prebiotic combination products that have recently come on the market.
+And if you can’t handle a fiber supplement, you might look for one of the probiotic/prebiotic combination products that are now on the market.

 HC: How should you use probiotic and prebiotic products?